Brand Names: U.S.

 - Not able to control eye movements.

 - Feeling very sleepy.

 - Very bad and rarely deadly effects have happened with sulfa (sulfonamide) drugs like this one.
-Call your doctor right away if you have a rash; red, swollen, blistered, or peeling skin; fever, chills, or sore throat; cough that is new or worse; feeling very tired or weak; any bruising or bleeding; or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your doctor right away if you have a rash; red, swollen, blistered, or peeling skin; red or irritated eyes; sores in your mouth, throat, nose, or eyes; fever, chills, or sore throat; cough that is new or worse; feeling very tired or weak; any bruising or bleeding; or signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

 - Patients who take this drug may be at a greater risk of having thoughts or actions of suicide.
 The risk may be greater in people who have had these thoughts or actions in the past.
 Watch people who take this drug closely.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: